jessicaychen/jessicaychen.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a senior at UCLA studying Computational & Systems Biology, and my research interests lie broadly in biomedical informatics and deep learning.
 Previously, I have conducted research in two bioengineering labs where I became closely familiar with clinical processes and medical imaging studies.
 After a year of doing research at the NASA Jet Propulsion Laboratory exploring object detection methods for first responder safety, I am doing NLP research with biomedical corpuses for the summer at Illumina.
-I am also the design director for the Society of Women Engineers @ UCLA, where I advocate for accessibility and cohesiveness in branding.
+I also serve as the design director for the Society of Women Engineers @ UCLA, where I advocate for accessibility and cohesiveness in branding.
 If I'm not working, I'm probably on a mountain or at IKEA.

 Feel free to reach me at [jessicayqchen][dot][ucla][dot][edu].
 Click here to view my CV.